Skip to content

 If you have precious family or club memories you want to share with others but retain ownership of, the online community archive is a perfect solution for you.

 Our Core Values, Mission and Vision Statement can be seen pinned to the top of our Facebook account, or feel free to email and ask us for a copy.
 These are also on display at the Archives Hub.
 Any further pātai or questions, please ask us.
+If you would like to offer to help support us, please contact us.

 As this is a new site, a new model and a community voluntary Heritage Institution, please can you bear with us as we progress, grow and add new features, both online and at the Community Archives Hub.
 The plan is for each local community to have their own entries within the site both online and at the Heritage Hub, and for all the early settler families in each of these, to also be included in that, along with all past and current clubs, societies and businesses, community events or environmental projects, with a brief history and photos of each.
 If you can help us by providing a history of yours, please contact as below.